Sidbhasin13/sbom-ui-action/README.md

         uses: sidbhasin13/sbom-ui-action@v1  # ← Use @v1 for latest v1.x.x
         # That's it!
 The action will find all SBOM files automatically
 ```

+**Note:** By default, this creates an artifact named `github-pages` which is perfect for GitHub Pages deployment.
+If you want to download and preview locally, look for the `github-pages` artifact in your Actions run.

 ### With Custom File Patterns